Christian Youth in Action

 Christian Youth in Action exists to develop LEADERS by challenging students to GROW in their relationship with Jesus and to TRAIN AND EQUIP them to share the GOSPEL with children in their community.

-Registration for cyia of omaha 2026 is now open!
+Registration for cyia omaha 2026 is now open!

 Leaders